appium/appium-xcuitest-driver/docs/run-preinstalled-wda.md

 ---

 XCUITest driver can launch preinstalled WebDriverAgent directly against a real device.
-It lets you start an XCUITest driver session without the `xcodebuild` command execution to improve the session start performance.
+It lets you start a XCUITest driver session without the `xcodebuild` command execution to improve the session startup performance.

 ## For Real Devices